 Happy New Year - 2023

-Many people may not know, but Tanner had a project a long time ago in which he interviewed bands from all over the world and reviewed music.
-He was deeply passionate about sharing their stories.
-I didn’t know until much later, after we had met and he decided on a business degree, that he had wanted to pursue journalism and writing as well as create visual arts.
-This makes the work we are doing now deeply and personally important to us.
-We are both very passionate about capturing and sharing these stories with everyone!
-You never know how long the window of opportunity will be open, so if you have been thinking about trying something or applying for something, I encourage you to just try it this year!
-The worst that could happen is being told no or having a project fail, but what happens if it works out?
+This makes the work we are doing now very personal to both of us.
+We care deeply about capturing and sharing these stories.
+You never know how long the window of opportunity will be open, so if you have been thinking about trying something or applying for something, I encourage you to just try it this year.
+The worst that can happen is being told no or having something not work out, but what happens if it does?

 Previous